 2K is a common display resolution.
 A screen's resolution explains how many pixels it has in width x height format (the more pixels, the sharper the image).
 A monitor or display is considered 2K if its width falls in the 2,000-pixels range.

-The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines Standard DCI 2K resolution as 2048 x 1080 pixels.
-But when buying a PC monitor or choosing a laptop, you'll rarely see this resolution.
-More often you’ll find 2K displays as having a of 2560 x 1440 resolution.
-However, that resolution is officially considered Quad HD (QHD).
-As such, many monitors and gaming laptops claim their resolution as 2K/QHD.
+The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines Standard DCI 2K resolution as 2048 x 1080 (opens in new tab)pixels.
+But you'll rarely see this resolution when buying a PC monitor (opens in new tab) or choosing a laptop (opens in new tab).
+You'll often find 2K displays with a 2560 x 1440 resolution.
+However, that resolution is officially considered Quad HD (QHD) (opens in new tab).
+As such, many monitors and gaming laptops (opens in new tab)claim their resolution as 2K/QHD.

 Common Monitor Resolutions